devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

  ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/webhook-ci/execute-shell-jenkins-v2.jpg)

   Now, you can access the images on the Devtron dashboard and deploy manually.
-In case, if you select **Automatic** deployment option, then your application will be deployed automatically everytime a new image is received.
+In case, if you select **Automatic** deployment option, then your application will be deployed automatically every time a new image is received.

   Similarly, you can also integrate with external source such as **CircleCI** by: